-Student Initiated Termination of a Fieldwork Experience:
+Student Initiated Termination of a Fieldwork Experience

-If a student chooses to leave a fieldwork experience without notice, he/she will receive a grade of Unsatisfactory (see Site Abandonment section).
+If a student chooses to leave a fieldwork experience without notice, they will receive a grade of Unsatisfactory (see Site Abandonment policy in the fieldwork handbook).
 A grade of Unsatisfactory results in dismissal from the program and the student must appeal to the Academic Standing Committee to reverse the dismissal and begin another fieldwork rotation.